dooksajs/core/packages/create-plugin/docs/guide.md

 ## Next Steps

+- Read the [Testing Guide](testing.md) for comprehensive instructions on testing plugins
 - Read the [Reference Documentation](reference.md) for complete API details
 - Explore the [Restore Documentation](restore.md) for testing patterns
 - Check out the test files in `packages/create-plugin/test/` for examples